ignite/cli/docs/guide/blog/comment-blog.md

 **Note:** Since gRPC has been already added to module handler in the previous tutorial, you don't need to add it again.

-## Create Post and Comment
+## Create post and comment

 Try it out!

 If the chain is yet not started, run `starport chain serve`.

 Create a post: